CHAPTER 11 - MANAGEMENT CONTROLS AND PROGRAM OVERSIGHT

 A/OPCs must complete reviews within 30 calendar days of the billing cycle end date.

-Note: Any case the OA/OPC refers back to the BO for additional review may require action through day 30.
+Note: Any case the OA/OPC refers to the BO for additional review may require action through day 30.

-OA/OPCs must suspend managing accounts with open cases 30 days after the billing cycle end date.
+OA/OPCs must suspend managing accounts with open cases 30 days after the billing

 11-5.
 Monthly A/OPC Reviews

 A/OPCs and CPMs must complete monthly reviews within IOD to promote and measure compliance with internal controls and provide reasonable assurance of the effectiveness of these controls to mitigate program risk.
-A/OPCs and CPMs are required to complete monthly review(s) each billing cycle.
+A/OPCs and CPMs are required to complete monthly reviews each billing cycle.
 IOD automatically assigns and generates monthly reviews, which become available for completion once all transactions for that agent and billing cycle have been closed.
-Monthly reviews are considered complete only if 100 percent of all cases selected during the billing cycle have been adjudicated.
+Monthly reviews are considered complete only if 100 percent of all cases selected during the billing cycle have been closed.

 b.
 OA/OPC Monthly Review.
 Level 3 A/OPCs must complete this review once all Level 4 A/OPCs assigned to them have completed their monthly reviews.
-The A/OPC reviews the internal controls summary for their program and concurs with the findings, determinations, and any corrective actions planned or taken.
+The Level 3 A/OPC reviews the internal controls summary for their program and concurs with the findings, determinations, and any corrective actions planned or taken.
 Level 3 A/OPCs are also required to spot-check the monthly reviews conducted by their Level 4 A/OPCs.
 Level 3 A/OPCs will complete monthly reviews within 10 calendar days of their Level 4 A/OPCs’ completion.

 c.
 CPM Monthly Review.
 CPMs (Level 2 A/OPCs) must complete this review once all Level 3 A/OPCs assigned to them have completed their monthly reviews.

-Table 11-2: Monthly A/OPC Review Cycle Dates
+Table 11-4: Monthly A/OPC Review Cycle Dates

 Action Review Cycle Milestones Compliance Mechanism